ClaimAcademyMentor/Test9/README.md

 # Test9
-First repository cloned to the desktop
+First repository cloned to the desktop for the J032022 class